Risk Management

 Mapping controls makes it clear which safeguards are used to manage the risk and helps tie your risk register back to the Controls workspace.

-The new risk will appear in the Risks table with its inherent risk, treatment, status, and owner.
-You can update scores, treatment, and mapped controls over time as your environment or mitigation plan changes.
+As you update fields, the risk record is saved and stays available in the Risks table.
+You can adjust scores, treatment, and mapped controls over time as your environment or mitigation plan changes.